Social Work and Law

 Students may apply to both programs concurrently or apply after acceptance and admission to the first.
 Generally, it is recommended that students apply to the School of Social Work during their first year of law school.
 Students usually complete two years of law school and then begin full-time course work in the School of Social Work.
 Requirements remaining in both programs are completed during the third and fourth years.

-Students can select either concentration or any field of practice in social work for the MSW/JD dual degree.
+Students can select either concentration in social work for the MSW/JD dual degree.
 Admission to one program does not guarantee admission to the other.

 A total of 124 credit hours